erleonard/erleonard.github.io/_posts/2017-11-21-Azure-Policy-Preview.md

   - Azure
 ---

-Azure Policy (public preview) is a new blade that help you manage policies easily across all of your subscriptions in a single place.
+Azure Policy (public preview) is a new blade in the Azure portal that helps you manage policies easily across all of your subscriptions in a single place.
 The new blade provides continous monitoring of compliance from a single dashboard.

 **Policy definition** <br>
 Azure Policy already provides some pre-built definitions to help you get started.